Lebowski1234/derosc-test/readme.md

+Update 13/02/2019:

+Possible solution found, appears to be working so far.
+Refer to testmultistore-solution.bas.

+Original issue with code in testmultistore4.bas:

 Purpose of tests: see what happens when multiple calls are made to the same function in the SC quickly.
 Is data stored as expected?